-Cassper Nyovest is a 27-year-old South African rapper, record producer, and businessman who gained recognition after releasing his first album “Tsholofelo” in 2014.
+Cassper Nyovest is a 28-year-old South African rapper, record producer, and businessman who gained recognition after releasing his first album “Tsholofelo” in 2014.
 Cassper started rapping at the age of 12 after failing his examinations.
 Before fame, he was part of a childhood group, “Childhood Gangsta”.
 After the group disbanded, he joined yet another group, “Slow Motion”, and then “Impact Sounds” where he quit after working with them for two years without releasing any album.
 Later on, Cassper was featured by the rapper HPP on his track "Wamo tseba mtho", where he shared the stage with Wiz Khalifa, Kid Cudi, Talib Kweli, Kendrick Lamar, Nas, and Hugh Masekela.
 After the exposure, he released his first single “Gusheshe”, which was well received and highly played by the local radio stations.
-Cassper has managed to release three albums within three years:

 READ ALSO: Cassper Nyovest new album 2018

-She is a 42-year-old South African vocalist, songwriter, and musician who has been active since 1998.
+She is a 43-year-old South African vocalist, songwriter, and musician who has been active since 1998.
 She was also a member of Jack-Knife alongside Themba Smuts and Kimon Webster.
 The three released sons like “Fester” and “Chommie” which became the top club hits in Johannesburg, later referred to as “the pioneers of Kwato movement”.
 In 1998, Thandiswa joined Bongo Muffin after not qualifying for the semi-finals at the Shelland Road to fame Talent show.
 After releasing five albums with Bongo Muffins, Thandiswa decided to invest in her solo career.
-Below are her records:

-Yvonne Chaka Chaka (53-year- old) is among the favorite South African female music artists’ and songwriter, lecturer, humanitarian, and an internationally recognized entrepreneur.
+Yvonne Chaka Chaka (54-year- old) is among the favourite South African female music artists’ and songwriter, lecturer, humanitarian, and an internationally recognized entrepreneur.
 She has been among the leading musicians in the region for 27 years.
 Some of her international top hits include: